 A 7-pound piece of ambergris can be worth more than $50,000.
 It's highly valued not only because it's rare but also because it's hard to find any substitute for it as a base for perfume.

 Accumulated ear wax can tell a whale's age.

 During the summer months, whales produce light-colored earwax.
 When they migrate to warmer regions before winter comes, the earwax formed is dark-colored.
 The earwax accumulates and hardens, forming an earplug.
 The number of alternating light and dark layers of the earplug can be used to estimate how old a whale is.

 The story of Moby-Dick is real.

 While Moby-Dick didn't exactly exist, the story is inspired by a real event.
 In 1820, the whaler Essex was attacked by a massive sperm whale.
-The ship sunk and the crew that survived spent at least 90 days at sea before they were rescued.
+The ship sank, and the crew that survived spent at least 90 days at sea before they were rescued.

 There are two types of whales.

 Whales are classified into baleen and toothed (self-explanatory).
 The baleen plate is a skin derivative that hangs from the upper jaw and is used to filter food from seawater.
 Aside from the presence or absence of this feeding system, the two types of whales differ in many other ways.

 Males typically smaller than females

 A whale's blowhole does not shoot out seawater.